-Foreign Regulation.
-The introduction of the Company's products in foreign markets will also subject the Company to foreign regulatory clearances, which may be unpredictable and uncertain, and which may impose substantial additional costs and burdens.
-The ROBODOC System satisfies the appropriate international electromedical safety standards and complies with the requirements of the Electromagnetic Compatibility Directive, thus allowing the Company to apply the CE Mark under the European Directives and to distribute the ROBODOC System throughout the European Union; provided, however, that in order to continue to distribute the ROBODOC System after June 14, 1998, the ROBODOC System must attain a CE Mark under the essential requirements of the Medical Device Directive, Compliance with the Medical Device Directive requires a conformity assessment by a notified body (i.e., authorized independent testing body) based upon inspection of the ROBODOC System.
-The Company has commenced the certification process for compliance with the Medical Device Directive and believes that the ROBODOC System will be granted a CE Mark under the Medical Device Directive prior to June 14, 1998; however, there can be no assurance that such CE Mark will be granted by such date, or at all.
-Failure to obtain a CE Mark for the ROBODOC System under the Medical Device Directive prior to June 14, 1998 would have a material adverse effect on the Company's business, results of operations and financial condition.
+FOREIGN REGULATION.
+The introduction of the Company's products in foreign markets has subjected and will continue to subject the Company to foreign regulatory clearances, which may be unpredictable and uncertain, and which may impose substantial additional costs and burdens.
+The ROBODOC and NeuroMate Systems satisfy the appropriate international electromedical safety standards and comply with the requirements of the Electromagnetic Compatibility Directive, thus allowing the Company to apply the CE Mark under the European Directives and to distribute the ROBODOC and NeuroMate Systems throughout the European Union.
 Outside the European Union, international sales of medical devices are subject to the regulatory requirements of each country.
 The regulatory review process varies from country to country.
 Many countries also impose product standards, packaging requirements, labeling requirements and import restrictions on devices.
 No assurance can be given that any additional necessary approvals or clearances for the Company's products will be granted on a timely basis, or at all.
-See "Business -- Government Regulation.
+See "Business -- Government Regulation."